-- The administrative facilitation of police departments has increased dramatically of the years.
-The Deputy Chief would assist with direct involvement vital accountability functions of the police department.
+- The administrative facilitation of police departments has increased dramatically over the years.
+The Deputy Chief would assist have direct involvement with vital accountability functions of the police department.

 - Office of Professional Standards

 - Internal Affairs Investigations

 - Inspections

 - Accreditation

 - The Deputy Chief would be the clear second in command and assist with overall department operations. - A Deputy Chief position was highly recommended by the outside interview panel formed to interview for the recent Chief of Police position. - 21 of 39 cities/towns have a DC - 9 of 10 RI PDs who answered the survey with >50 officers have a DC position.